 - Transfer the skin scales to the sample tube using the scissors, emery board or clean tweezers.

 - Close the sample tube and ensure it is thoroughly sealed. place the sample tube in the bubble wrap bag.

 Results are provided within 5 working days after the sample is received at the laboratory.
+The test sample will be sent to the laboratory from the collection location in UK so please allow additional time from the moment your sample is delivered in UK.
 You can check the status of your test and obtain your test results, using the website address and your test's unique code number provided with the test.

 Due to difficulties caused by current healthcare crisis and changes after the end of Brexit transition period test results availability may be delayed.
 We appreciate your patience and understanding.